zhmu/mad/README.md

 ## Downloads

 The release presented here consists of the old versions of MAD, which contain a homebrew programming language and VM instead of Lua.
 All utilities are included, as well as demo projects.
 There is also a patch included which fixes the MADv4 utilities so that they work on recent systems (there were some double frees, reliance on nonstandard `strcpy()` behaviour and off-by-one's in the old codebase).
+These patches have already been applied to this Git repository.

   * [Final release](releases/mad-20081005.tar.bz2), 2008-10-05 (2MB)
   * [Patch needed to compile on modern systems](releases/mad-20110821.diff), 2011-08-21 (4KB)